Cléber (footballer, born 1986)

 Cléber Nascimento da Silva (born 13 June 1986), known as just Cléber, is a Brazilian footballer who plays as a winger for OFK Malženice.

 Club career

 Cléber's European career began in Armenian club Mika.
 He played in UEFA Cup against Petržalka in the second round of 2007-2008 season.
 After these matches, Petržalka got interested in signing Cléber.
 In January 2012, he was transferred to Petržalka.
 The next club in his career was Czech club Slovácko.
 After this spell, Cléber left back to his native Brazil, where he spent two years.

-In January 2012, he came to Nitra and signed two and half year contract.
+In January 2012, he came to Nitra and signed a two-and-a-half-year contract.

 He was signed by Spartak Trnava in August 2014.
 He made his league debut for them against ŽP Šport Podbrezová on 10 August 2014.